RunKingProgram/HiRRM/README.md

 #### Genotype
 An object class of character，which consists of three PLINK BED files with the same name.
-For example,  Genotype.bed, Genotype.bim and Genotype.bam :
+For example, Genotype.bed, Genotype.bim and Genotype.fam.

 ## 3.Output files